LizeRaes/j1-ai-demo/services/urgency-mcp/README.md

 ## Inference Architecture

-`UrgencyInferenceService` is intentionally thin.
-It validates the incoming complaint and delegates scoring to a provider-specific inference engine.
+`UrgencyInferenceService` validates the incoming complaint and delegates scoring to a provider-specific inference engine.
 Provider selection and startup configuration are modeled separately so those paths can be tested directly:

 - `UrgencyProvider` parses `urgency.provider`.
 - `UrgencyInferenceConfiguration` models either local or OpenAI configuration.